 We intend to make distributions on a monthly basis to our stockholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
 In addition, due to the asset coverage ratio requirements applicable to us as a BDC, we may be limited in our ability to make distributions.
-Further, if more stockholders opt to receive cash dividends and other distributions rather than participate in our dividend reinvestment plan, we may be forced to liquidate some of our investments and raise cash in order to make distribution payments, which could materially harm our business.
-Finally, to the extent we make distributions to stockholders which include a return of capital, that portion of the distribution essentially constitutes a return of the stockholders' investment.
+Further, we may be forced to liquidate some of our investments and raise cash in order to make distribution payments, which could materially harm our business.
+Finally, to the extent we make distributions to stockholders which include a return of capital, that portion of the distribution sesentially constitutes a return of the stockholders' investment.
 Although such return of capital may not be taxable, such distributions may increase an investor's tax liability for capital gains upon the future sale of our common stock.